-NSW Ambulance is made up of five Directorate areas:
+NSW Ambulance is made up of six Directorate areas:

 - Clinical Operations